 - Lump in the breast

-Some of these symptoms may be caused by less serious conditions, but it is always good to visit your doctor if you notice something, and to be sure and to keep your regular check-up appointments that may include screenings.
-Better to err on the side of caution than to let the symptom worsen and any possible cancer progress to the point where treatment may be difficult.
+Some of these symptoms may be caused by less serious conditions, but it is always good to visit your doctor if you notice something, and to be sure and to keep your regular check-up appointments that may include cancer screenings.

 NUS researchers harness AI to identify cancer cells by their acidity — National University of Singapore

 Cancer — Mayo Clinic